Standards of Satisfactory Academic Progress (SAP)

 To view or download a copy of the Standards of Satisfactory Academic Progress Policy please click here.

 SAP Frequently Asked Questions

 Is there a deadline to submit a Standards of Satisfactory Academic Progress Appeal Form?

-The deadline to appeal Financial Aid Disqualification and receive financial aid for Fall 2014 is September 26, 2014.
+The deadline to appeal Financial Aid Disqualification and receive financial aid for Spring 2015 is February 13, 2015.
 To meet the deadline your appeal must be received by Student Financial Services or Bison Connection on or before the appeal deadline.
 The appeal form can be found by clicking here.

 How do I calculate my semester or cumulative GPA?

 To calculate your GPA please use the GPA calculator by clicking here.